sebthom/dockupdater/docs/Options.md

 You can define a weight for each pattern.
 The container will stop in the weight order, lower will stop before higher.
 If the weight is omit, the value 100 is used.

 On stop, service will scale to 0.
 If you use with option `--start`, on the start the replicas number will be restored.
+This doesn't work with service replicated in global mode.

 See [`--start` option](#start) documentation for more example.